 About WordPress Themes

-I’ve used Elegant Themes since 2010.
-Their service and Themes keep getting better.
-In 2015 I found out about Elegant Themes affiliate program (this is an affiliate link).
-I became an affiliate because I’m comfortable recommending them for their Themes and tech support based on my experience with them.
+I have been a member of Elegant Themes since 2010.
+In 2015 I found out about Elegant Themes affiliate program (this is my affiliate link).
+I’m comfortable recommending their Theme and services based on my experience with them.
 They deliver excellence and more.